-5. B2B Sales Accounts for High Buyer Involvement, B2C Relies on Quicker Low-Involvement Decisions
+5. B2B Sales Accounts for High Buyer Involvement, and B2C Relies on Quicker Low-Involvement Decisions

 In the B2B sales process, buyer involvement in the purchase is quite high.
-The procurement team or decision maker is highly invested in all aspects of the buying process – from understanding the product to its application, investment and the impact on their company.
+The procurement team or decision maker is highly invested in all aspects of the buying process – from understanding the product to its application, investment, and impact on the company.

 The B2C sales process, on the other hand, is a relatively low-involvement exchange.
 Except in the case of large investments such as real estate or automobiles, the purchase of a product could come down to a split-second decision.